MakieOrg/AlgebraOfGraphics.jl/docs/src/philosophy.md

 and the user should be able to distinguish settings that are private to a layer from those that are shared across layers.

-We achieve this goal using the distributive properties of addition an multiplication.
+We achieve this goal using the distributive properties of addition and multiplication.
 This is best explained by example.
 Let us assume that we wish to visually inspect whether a discrete variable `:x` affects the joint distribution of two continuous variables, `:y` and `:z`.